 Married, filing separately with MAGI of:

 The total contribution you can make to all of your IRAs is $5,500 or 100% of your compensation, whichever is less.

 If you’re age 50 or older, you can make an additional contribution of $1,000, for a total of $7,000.

-Same as traditional IRA, subject to phase-out range depending on modified adjusted gross income (MAGI) as explained in Eligibility.
+Same as traditional IRA, subject to phase-out range depending on MAGI as explained in Eligibility.

-Single filer, retirement plan participant with modified adjusted gross income (MAGI) of:
+Single filer, covered by a retirement plan at work, with MAGI of:

-Joint filer, retirement plan participant with MAGI of:
+Joint filer, covered by a plan at work, with MAGI of:

-Joint filer, no retirement plan participation (but spouse is participant) with MAGI of:
+Joint filer, only a spouse is covered by a plan at work, with MAGI of:

 Married, filing separately with MAGI of: